Rubinho12/Rubinho12.github.io/_posts/2022-08-25-DataScienceBlog-post.md

 * ## How do you view yourself in relation to these two areas?

-    Having a background in Mathematics and an advanced degree in Statistics, that involves a lot of coding, I can definitely see myself working as either a statistician or a data scientist.
+    Having a background in Mathematics and an advanced degree in Statistics that involves a lot of coding, I can definitely see myself working as either a statistician or a data scientist.
 I have the necessary skills to thrive in both careers and with perpetual learning I can hopefullly become an expert.